 It’s no wonder people want to get close to the historical objects and artwork in your galleries.
 Art makes people feel good.
 Sometimes, though, they get too close.
 That’s why you need Art Sentry.

 Art Sentry’s patented technology helps you protect your historical objects and artwork and avoid the costs associated with damage and repairs.
-A camera-based, motion-detection zone is custom set creating an invisible protection area around each precious piece of art.
+A camera-based, motion-detection zone is customized by you, creating an invisible protection area around each precious piece of art.
 When anyone gets into the protected zone, they trigger the system and receive a warning.
 An automated voice gently reminds anyone – without discrimination or potentially singling out a demographic group.
 As a critical addition to the existing human security force, the Art Sentry system improves protection and can ultimately save money for museums and cultural properties.

 Art Sentry’s specialized security system adds value to the security teams of museums nationwide.
-It helps them enhance protection of priceless paintings, sculpture, pottery and more.
+It helps them enhance the protection of priceless paintings, sculptures, pottery, and more.
 Museums now count on our customized and automated alarm system to prevent unwanted touches of valuable artifacts and collection pieces.
 A favorite feature is that visitors don’t even know this technology is in place unless they get too close.
 If and when they do, a voice reminds them to step back.
 That prevents accidental damage to your expensive and often priceless assets.

 The number of touches has been proven to be far more than most museums realize.
 Consider that the guards at a top U.S. Museum reported three touches in a month.
 A few months later, after the installation of the Art Sentry system, the technology recorded an average of 386 attempted touches per month.
 And those touches were despite stanchions and signs in place to deter visitors.
 Using audible alerts, this museum effectively prevented 92 percent of all touches.